A guide to buying and selling a veterinary practice

 However, following an initial consultation, an experienced business solicitor will be able to give a buyer, or seller, a fixed fee based on the level of work expected on a transactional matter.
 We would suggest always urge prospective clients to agree a fixed fee in respect of legal costs on the sale or purchase of a vet’s practice.

-The solicitors at Scott Bailey LLP in Lymington, Hampshire regularly act for clients across the country on sales and purchases of businesses like yours.
+The corporate solicitors at Scott Bailey LLP in Lymington, Hampshire regularly act for clients across the country on sales and purchases of businesses like yours.
 If you would like more information about our legal services for healthcare businesses, including veterinary practices, please contact us.